Damn the Weather

 Seattle's Dining Ecosystem and the Pioneer Square Factor

-Seattle's restaurant scene has fragmented in useful ways over the past decade.
+Seattle's restaurant scene has diversified in useful ways over the past decade.
 The tasting-menu tier, represented by venues like Altura and Atoma, operates under different conditions from the more format-flexible kitchens at Joule or the Pacific Northwest-focused work at Archipelago.
 Damn the Weather sits outside all of those categories while drawing on the same ingredient culture and seasonal discipline that drives the city's more formal kitchens.

 Pioneer Square's specific geography matters here.
 The neighbourhood attracts a mix of office workers at lunch, arts-crowd regulars in the evening, and sports-adjacent traffic on game days, given the proximity to the stadiums to the south.
 A room that holds that range without collapsing into lowest-common-denominator programming is doing something structurally difficult.
 Damn the Weather has managed it consistently enough to sustain its OAD presence across multiple years, which is a harder thing to do in a volatile neighbourhood than a stable one.